Trieste Address Book

 Downtown restaurant frequented by locals serving standard fare.
 My pasta and chicken were satisfying, but average.
 However the staff was friendly and when the restaurants filled up with locals by 9pm, the atmosphere made up for the food.

 Via Ponchielli, 3

-My hang-out, the best caffè/bar in Trieste.
+My hang-out, the best caffé and bar in Trieste.
 Friendly staff and lively clientele.

-To learn more about attending Illy’s Univeristà della Caffè you can visit their web site.
-At present, it’s limited to professionals although they’ve assured me they’re tailoring courses to consumers, which they’ll offer in the future.
+(I was in Trieste, attending Illy’s Univeristà della Caffè you can visit their web site.
+Most courses are aimed at professionals although they’ve told me they plan to offer classes to consumers in the future.)